alejo4373/backend-development-bootcamp/session_2.md

 ```

 <details>
-<summary>In the terminal you should see the business you just inserted, with its new id</summary>
+<summary>In the terminal you should see the business you just inserted, with its new id, in my case 23</summary>

 ```js
 {